leoloso/leoloso.com/src/posts/integration-tests-for-wordpress-plugin-using-lando-and-instawp.md

   - defaults.local.env
 ```

-In this case, the domain is `graphql-api-for-prod.lndo.site phpunit` and the PHP version is 7.1, and there's no need to enable XDebug or provide a mapping to the source code, because the objective is to actually test the code in the generated .zip plugins.
+In this case, the domain is `graphql-api-for-prod.lndo.site` and the PHP version is 7.1, and there's no need to provide a mapping to the source code (because the objective is to actually test the code in the generated .zip plugin) or enable XDebug (as any debugging that is needed would already happen on step 1).

 To install the plugin, I open a PR in GitHub and wait for it to build the artifact, download it and install it on the site.
 (I also have a more automated way, but only in a few months I can tell you about it 😉)